digital-natives/microsoft-translator-vscode-ext/README.md

 3. Add your API key in user settings configuration - `microsoftTranslatorExt.apiKey`
 4. Configure the first and second target language `"microsoftTranslatorExt.firstLanguage":"en"`, `"microsoftTranslatorExt.secondLanguage":"de"`

+## Optional settings
+Set `microsoftTranslatorExt.appendText` to true in order to append the selected text to the translated text.
+By default, the text is replaced.

 ## How to use
 Select the text that you want to translate.
 Click right and execute `Translate to 2nd language` command.
 > Tip: Use the shortcut `Ctrl+Shift+t` to translate the selected text.